Student Surrealist Art Exhibit

 For more information about the Student Surrealist Art Exhibit click here.

 This exhibit is held in the Raymond James Community Room on the ground floor of the Museum.
-Access to the Museum’s ground floor is free and open to the public; online timed reservations are available by selecting ‘Ground Floor Only’ at the ticket here.
+Access to the Museum’s ground floor is free and open to the public.
 The Raymond James Community Room occasionally closes for private events, in which case the exhibit will not be accessible.

 Thank you to our sponsor: